SicroAtGit/PB-CodeArchiv-Rebirth/Concept.md

 	Commit title

 	Commit description

 The commit title and commit description should be separated by a blank line.
 This is the usual procedure for git and `git log --oneline` then correctly displays only the commit titles without the commit description.

 ##### Commit title

 The commit title shouldn't exceed 71 characters and should only consist of one line.
-Guides on the Internet recommend even fewer characters (52 for example), but I often feel that too little.
+Guides on the Internet recommend even fewer characters (52 for example), but I feel that this might be too little.

-Github still displays commit titles with a length of 71 characters.
-If the commit title consists of more than 71 characters, Github doesn't display the commit title completely, so that the `[...]` button must be clicked.
+GitHub still displays commit titles with a length of 71 characters.
+If the commit title consists of more than 71 characters, GitHub doesn't display the commit title completely, so that the `[...]` button must be clicked.
 Ideally, this button should only be clicked if the commit description is to be displayed.

 Don't write the commit title in the past tense, but in the present tense: